 From Las Vegas -> Austin $146, Denver $100, Portland $94, Seattle $86, San Diego $64, San Francisco $69

 Other benefits include two free checked bags.
 This saves me a minimum of $50 one-way when compared to other airlines.
 That alone makes Southwest my go-to.
-They also have recently added a handful of international flights: Mexico, Central American, & the Caribbean.
+They’ve also recently added a handful of international flights: Mexico, Central American, & the Caribbean.